verifereum/verifereum/website/index.md

 ## Get Involved

 We welcome contributors of all experience levels!

-Here's how to start:
+Start by reading our [Contributor Guide](/contribute) to learn how to set up your development environment and find your first project.

 ### For Technical Contributors